Pool Coping Options For A Fibreglass Pool – Which One Is Best?

-Fibreglass pools can bring a world of benefits.
-A few of these benefits being, quick and easy installation, smooth on the feet and less susceptible to algae growth as well as providing a relatively low maintenance, dressing it with the best pool coping will make a world of difference.
+While fibreglass pools can bring a world of benefits like quick and easy installation, feeling smooth on the feet, less susceptible to algae growth and relatively low maintenance, dressing it with the best pool coping will make a world of difference.

-As you know there are a few different types of pool coping, but in this article we will look at what is best for around a fibreglass pool.
+As you may know, there are a few different types of pool coping.
+In this article, we will focus on the best options for a fibreglass pool.

 Suitable for a Fibreglass Pool:

-1. Full Piece Natural Stone Drop Edge Coping – a minimum thickness of 30mm
+- Full Piece Natural Stone Drop Edge Coping – a minimum thickness of 30mm

 Not Suitable for a Fibreglass Pool: